This looks like what? Challenges and Future Research Directions for Part-Prototype Models: Survey Method

-As shown in Figure~\ref{fig:chart}, research on \ppms is published in diverse venues and has increased over the years, with a slight stagnation in 2024.
-This stagnation could be due to several reasons: We included surveys, four of which were published in 2023.
-We relied on publications that cited the seminal paper~\citep{Chen_2019_ThisLooksThat} but there may be papers presenting, applying or evaluating \ppms that do not cite this paper.
+Our final corpus consists of 53 papers, the majority of which are on image processing (see Figure \ref{fig:chart}), including 45 methods papers, 3 analysis papers, and 5 surveys.
+As shown in Figure~\ref{fig:chart}, research on \ppms is published in diverse venues and has increased steadily until 2023, then gradually decreased in 2024 and 2025.
+This decrease could be due to several reasons: We included surveys, four of which were published in 2023.
+We relied on publications that cited the seminal paper by~\cite{Chen_2019_ThisLooksThat}, but there may be papers presenting, applying or evaluating \ppms that do not cite this paper.
 In addition, the venue information provided by Semantic Scholar's API is not always accurate and may have affected our initial corpus.
 Another reason may be that the complexity of the open challenges and the lack of clear future directions have stagnated research in \ppms.